emmy3000/FusionFinance/README.md

 # include this conditional after copy/pasting the code above
+# from Flask's official website
 if __name__ == '__main__':
     app.run(debug=True)

 ```
-*N.B*:
-- You'll have include the `If-Name statement` beneath the route decorator function which signals the interpreter
+- You have include the `If-Name statement` beneath the route decorator function which signals the interpreter
-to treat the module as `main()` indicating that soon as the program completes its execution the module will serve
+to treat the App server module as `main()` indicating that soon as the program completes its execution the module will
-as its point of exit on termination.
+serve as its point of exit on termination.
-- class Flask then calls its method `run()` with the argument `debug=True` passed to it activating it in DEBUG MODE
+- `class Flask` calls its method `run()` with the argument `debug=True` passed to it activating the the App server
-  ensuring the server continues running regardless of any modification it detects during the project's developement
+to run in DEBUG MODE ensuring the server continues running regardless of any modification it detects during the
-  cycle.
+project's developement cycle.